Osmodium/ConsoleEssentials/README.md

     25-Apr-18 15:34:35 - INFO  - This is the first param value
     25-Apr-18 15:34:35 - WARN  - C:\Temp files\lala
     25-Apr-18 15:34:35 - CRIT  - Here's the optional param

-### Motivation
-Through the course of a day at my work, I often come across some small task that requires automation or to create a simple POC of something new that can be isolated completely and tested separately.
-I had several "GenericConsole" projects lying around where stuff would be bunched together, or I would have 100 small projects that had 30% redundant code in it.
-This usually was all of the parameter parsing and logging in it, and every project would be a little bit different than the one before.
-So I finally decided to create a NuGet package for it, so that when ever I would update it, ALL of my previous projects would almost instantly benefit from that update.

-### Installation
-The easiest way to install it is to find it on the NuGet market place, but here's some alternatives.

-**Package Manager**
-> PM> Install-Package ConsoleEssentials -Version 1.1.0

-**.NET CLI**
-> dotnet add package ConsoleEssentials --version 1.1.0

-**Paket CLI**
-> paket add ConsoleEssentials --version 1.1.0

 ### Contribute
 The easiest way to contribut is to make pull requests to the repository along with a description of what the commit contains.